-Bryer Court is one of the most uniform of buildings on the estate.
-Willoughby House has almost as many flat types as it has flats; Bryer Court, on the other hand, has almost identical flats, all studios.
+Bryer Court is the most uniform block on the estate.
+It contains almost identical flats, all studios.

 The entrances to the flats are off a corridor at the back of the building.
 So, the flats all face west onto Beech Gardens.
 The entrance is straight into the kitchen with a bathroom on one side.
 Beyond the kitchen there is a decent-sized living room and a bedroom at the front overlooking the gardens.

 A special feature of Bryer Court studios, not present in studio flats in other Barbican blocks, is that the kitchen is separate.
 There are some special features to the bathroom too.
 Unlike almost any other flat on the estate, the bathroom has a window and enjoys natural light, although there is no view from the window.
 Another benefit is that there is wardrobe space built into the bathroom, but it is quite tight.